Subscribe to updates

 Arbuthnot House, 7-21 Wilson Street, London, EC2M 2SN

-The committee will consider an application to stop up part of the existing footway on Wilson Street under Section 247 of the Town and Country Planning Act 19905.
-This is to enable development at Arbuthnot House, 7-21 Wilson Street, which has been granted planning permission under reference P2024/3548/FUL and amended by a non-material amendment P2025/1892/NMA.
-The approved development includes a replacement single-storey roof extension, rear extensions, a replacement façade, and associated alterations.
-The proposed stopping up relates to small sections of the footway, each 0.1m in width, along the approved ground floor façade.
-The report indicates that the approved façade protrudes over the public highway by 100mm.
-The proposed stopping up would retain a public footway width of between 2.3m and 2.4m, which is considered not to obstruct the free movement of pedestrians or impact vehicular traffic.
-The council's Highway Officer has not objected to the proposal.
-If approved, further consultation will be carried out as required by Section 252 of the Act.
+The committee was scheduled to consider an application under Section 247 of the Town and Country Planning Act 1990 to stop up part of the existing footway on Wilson Street5.
+This was to enable development at Arbuthnot House, 7-21 Wilson Street, which had been granted planning permission under reference P2024/3548/FUL and subsequently amended by a non-material amendment application.
+The approved development included a replacement single-storey roof extension, rear extensions, and alterations to the façade.
+The proposed stopping up related to several sections of the footway in front of the building, with the approved façade protruding over the public highway by 100mm.
+The report stated that the proposed stopping up would retain a public footway width of between 2.3m and 2.4m, ensuring no obstruction to pedestrian movement or impact on vehicular traffic.
+The council's Highway Officer had not objected to the proposal.

 Attendees